MatGrav/VehicleDynamics-Assignment2/README.md

 - Longitudinal dynamics based on force balance equation
     - Aerodynamic, gravity (due to possible inclination, always set to 0 in the coursework) and rolling forces opposed to the sum of longitudinal tyre forces
 - Subsystem takes multiple power losses and integrates them to obtain the energy loss due to rolling resistance, aerodynamic drag and so on
-- Vertical load distribution with load transfer
-    - Also models load transfer due to aero drag and non-zero acceleration
+- Vertical load distribution with load transfer, with contributions due to aero drag and non-zero acceleration.
     - Does not take into account the rolling resistance parameter Dx which shifts the application point of Fzr and Fzf as it was considered negligible in prior simulations.
     - No downforce contributions
 - Electric machine which outputs torque and power consumption